wycats/js_module_transpiler/README.md

   file (without the ending `.js`) as the module name.
   You may not use this option if your INPUT resolves to multiple files.

+GLOBAL
+  This option is only supported when the type is `globals`.
+By default, the `globals` option will attach all of the exports to `window`.
+This option will attach the exports to a single named variable on `window` instead.

+IMPORTS
+  This option is only supported when the type is `globals`.
+It is a hash option.
+If your module includes imports, you must use this option to map the import names onto globals.
+For example, `--imports ember:Ember underscore:_`
 ```

 ### Library